viamrobotics/canon/README.md

 	- This should **never** be used within project configs, as the path will be set automatically at runtime for project-based profiles.
 * `update_interval` A duration (in Go format) that determines how often to check for updates to an image.
 	- Defaults to `24h0m0s`
-	- Set to `-1` to only update manually (or when a profiles minimum_date is advanced.)
-* `update_persistent` A boolean that sets if persistent containers should be automatically stopped (to be restarted) when an image updates.

 ## Persistent Mode